For general policy or USAS questions, please contact your appropriation control officer

 Comptroller’s office responsibilities

 The Appropriation Control section of the Comptroller’s Fiscal Management Division will monitor agency appropriations to ensure proper use of T-codes 149, 179 and 970.
-Legal/descriptive text will also be reviewed to ensure correct legal cites are used.
+Descriptive/legal text (DLT) will also be reviewed to ensure correct legal citations are used.

 T-codes 149, 179 and 970 should not be used for: